Noblesse013/Linear-Algebra-for-Machine-Learning-and-Data-Science/README.md

 # Contributing
 While this repository is primarily intended for personal use and learning purposes, we welcome contributions from the community.
-If you find any errors or have suggestions for improvements, please feel free to open an issue or submit a pull request.
+If you find any errors or have suggestions for improvements, please feel do free to open an issue or submit a pull request.